SoftwareAG/c8y-docs/content/machine-learning/welding-defect-detection-bundle/prerequisites.md

   - /predictive-analytics/welding-defect-detection/#prerequisites
 ---

-Download the [WeldingDefectDetectionDemoProject.zip](/files/zementis/WeldingDefectDetectionDemoProject.zip).
+Download the following: [WeldingDefectDetectionDemoProject.zip](/files/zementis/WeldingDefectDetectionDemoProject.zip).
 The archive contains the entire project:
 - Python notebook for training the model
-- Pre-processing and post-processing Python scripts needed to create a scoring pipeline
+- Pre-processing and post-processing Python scripts needed to create the inference pipeline
-- Test images for scoring once a pipeline is deployed
+- Test images for scoring once the pipeline is deployed
 - Data used to train the model and evaluate performance
 - An example model that is already trained and can be used to create a pipeline